atankit/Department_asgmt/README.md

 # <h1> Department_Assignment </h1>
-In this project I have used Jsp Servlet JDBC MySql and bootstrap.I have created 3 different forms with the help of Bootstrap.
+In this project I have used Jsp Servlet JDBC MySql and Bootstrap.I have created 3 different forms with the help of Bootstrap.